Take Special Precautions with Aloe

-The thick, juicy leaves of Aloe contain two distinct products used medicinally and are important to be distinguished for the purposes of caution and to avoid confusion.
+Aloe with its thick, juicy leaves, contain two distinct products used medicinally and are important to be distinguished for the purposes of caution and to avoid confusion.

 - a thin clear gel or mucilage that oozes from the middle of a broken leaf.